 - layered, Quake III style, GPU-optimized texture scripts with different blend modes, geometry deformation, color and texture coordinate generation; most of the texture scripts can be evaluated in hardware, although software fallback for low-end video is also possible;

-- advanced effects: spectral refractions, parallax-corrected cubemap reflections, volumetric fog, streamed video textures, light flares and coronas;
+- advanced effects: screen-space local reflections, spectral refractions, parallax-corrected cubemap reflections, volumetric fog, water with reflections, refractions and coastline smoothing, streamed video textures, light flares and coronas;

-- post-process effects: bloom, color correction, NDAA anti-aliasing;
+- post-process effects: bloom, chromatic aberration, color correction, NDAA anti-aliasing;

 - high-throughput, SIMD-optimized software skinning for skeletal animation with vertex weighting up to 4 bones per vertex;